Leading Hinge Manufacturers

 Continuous Hinge

-Continuous hinges are similar to butt hinges, but are extended, and are often found between joints in small containers such as tool boxes, and larger items such as piano panels.
-Note that continuous hinges, especially the type that can be found in containers, can be made with hinge springs.
+Continuous hinges, resembling butt hinges but extended, commonly link joints in small containers like toolboxes and larger items such as piano panels.
+It’s important to note that continuous hinges, particularly those used in containers, may feature hinge springs.

 Strap Hinge